 On an evening when Nick Szabo was wondering about the purpose of security around bitcoins, he thought of incorporating software-based protocols to facilitate, verify, and enforce the negotiation or performance of a contract.
-These software models later were referred to as ‘smart contracts.’
-The basic purpose behind the inception of smart contracts was to allow the performance of credible transactions without involving third parties.
+These software models later were referred to as ‘blockchain smart contracts.’
+The basic purpose behind the inception of blockchain smart contracts was to allow the performance of credible transactions without involving third parties.
 Although these transactions are trackable, they are irreversible.
-The aim of smart contracts is to provide security that is superior to the traditional contract law and in the mean while reduce other transaction costs that are associated with contracting.
+The aim of blockchain smart contracts is to provide security that is superior to the traditional contract law and in the mean while reduce other transaction costs that are associated with contracting.

-Szabo defined smart contracts as computerized transaction protocols that execute terms of a contract.
+Szabo defined blockchain smart contracts as computerized transaction protocols that execute terms of a contract.
 He further wanted to extend the functionality of electronic transaction methods, such as POS to the digital landscape.

-Considering the flexibility, cost effectiveness, and robustness that smart contracts have introduced in the realm of bitcoins, they are undoubtedly at the epitome of their adaptability and popularity.
+Considering the flexibility, cost effectiveness, and robustness that smart contracts blockchain have introduced in the realm of bitcoins, they are undoubtedly at the epitome of their adaptability and popularity.

 In a paper that he published in 1994, Szabo proposed the execution of a contract for synthetic assets including derivatives and bonds.
 He referred to the sale and purchase of derivatives with complex terms.

 ‘These new securities are formed by combining securities and derivatives in a wide variety of ways.
 Very complex term structures for payments can now be built into standardized contracts and traded with low transaction costs, due to computerized analysis of these complex term structures,’ he wrote.Previous Next

 Download Interview Questions asked by top MNCs in 2019?